shaftspanner/ha_stuff/proxmox_control.md

 ## Aims

 - I want to start, shutdown and or reboot various Proxmox LXCs and VMs from within Home Assistant
-- Using [bubblecard](https://github.com/Clooos/Bubble-Card) for the interface would be good as it will fit with other dashboards
+- Using [Bubble Card](https://github.com/Clooos/Bubble-Card) for the interface would be good as it will fit with other dashboards

+## TL:DR

+This article presents

+1. A Home Assistant script that can be used to control (start, shutdown, or reboot) multiple Proxmox VE LXCs/VM
+2. A Home Assistant interface element that works with the script to control 4 different Proxmox VE LXCs

+The interface buttons use Bubble Card to provide a single button for each LXC including:
+- Status of the LXC (on/off/pending/rebooting)
+- A sub-button to toggle between on/off
+- A sub-button to reboot
+- Sub-button icons change color and change to a spinning 'working' icon during transitions

 ## Steps